mrocklin/mrocklin.github.io/usage-based-pricing.md

 We're moving away from usage based pricing.

-This post thinks through why.
-We don't end with a solution.
-We end with an open problem.
+This post talks about the pros and cons of usage based pricing in our situation, and then talks through alternatives.

 Where we are today
 ------------------